daz-codes/swifty/pages/home.md

-# A Super Swift Static Site Generator
+## Welcome to Swifty!

-Welcome to Swifty!
+A Super Swift Static Site Generator that uses Turbo